Puspak29/book-venue/README.md

 - All available venues are shown.
 - Can view full details of venue.
 - New venues can be added.
-- Exixting venue can be deleted.
+- Existing venue can be deleted.(yet to be done)
+- Can book a venue.(yet to be done)
+- Can view all bookings.(yet to be done)